-An accusation of professional negligence, errors, or an unfulfilled promise related to your insurance services could lead to a client taking you to court.
-As an insurance professional, you realize how devastating a legal battle can be.
-Fortunately, errors and omissions insurance can protect your business from such claims by paying for legal expenses.
+A simple mistake in your work or a breach of contract could lead to a client taking you to court.
+As an insurance professional, you know how devastating a legal battle can be.
+Fortunately, errors and omissions insurance can protect your business by paying for legal expenses related to accusations of negligence.

 This policy provides coverage related to:

-Mistakes happen, and insurance professionals – from claims adjusters to insurance agents – are susceptible to legal action.
-If a client sues over a mistake or an oversight, you could face a significant loss.
+If a client sues over a mistake or an oversight, you could face a costly judgment or settlement.
 E&O coverage for insurance agents helps pay for your legal fees, which can mount up even for a frivolous lawsuit.

 As a liaison, insurance agents connect clients with insurance providers and lenders.
-Expectations are high, and if your business fails to perform its professional duties, you could face a lawsuit.
+Expectations are high, and if your business fails to meet certain standards, you could face a lawsuit.

-E&O insurance for insurance agents, also called professional liability insurance, can help pay for your legal fees, including court-ordered judgments or settlements decided out of court.
+E&O insurance for insurance agents, also called professional liability insurance, helps cover your financial losses, including court-ordered judgments or settlements decided out of court.
 Speak to a licensed Insureon agent for guidance on shopping for E&O insurance.

-There's one important fact you should know about E&O: it's a claims-made policy.
-You can only receive benefits if your policy is active both when the incident happened and when the claim was filed.
+There's one important fact you should know about errors and omissions insurance: it's a claims-made policy.
+You can only receive benefits if your policy is active both when the incident happened and when the E&O claim was filed.

-That means you'll need to keep this coverage if you retire or switch from freelancing to a full-time job, if you want coverage for your past work.
-And that's true for your clients, as well.
+That means you'll need to keep this coverage if you retire or switch from freelancing to a full-time job, if you want protection for your past work.
+Fortunately, when you buy an E&O insurance policy, you can set a retroactive date to cover losses stemming from incidents in the past.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

-Most insurance agencies pay a median of $59 per month for E&O insurance, but you could pay more or less depending on your risks.
+Insurance agencies pay an average of $45 per month for E&O insurance, but you could pay more or less depending on your risks.

 Insurance costs for insurance professionals are based on a few factors, including:

 While E&O insurance covers potential fallout from a professional mistake, it does not provide complete protection.
-Insurance professionals should also consider:
+Other recommended coverage options for insurance professionals include:

 General liability insurance: This policy covers expenses related to customer injuries, customer property damage, and advertising injuries, such as slander.

-Workers’ compensation insurance: This policy is required in most states for insurance businesses with employees.
+Workers’ compensation insurance: Workers' comp is required in most states for insurance businesses with employees.
 Even sole proprietors should consider this coverage, as it helps pay for medical expenses if you're injured on the job.

 Business owner's policy (BOP): This policy combines general liability insurance with commercial property insurance, usually at a lower rate than purchasing the policies separately.

-Cyber liability insurance: This policy helps insurance businesses recover from data breaches.
-It's recommended for small businesses that handle sensitive information.
+Cyber insurance: This policy helps insurance businesses recover from data breaches.
+It's recommended for small businesses that handle personal information.

-Are you ready to protect your insurance business with errors and omissions insurance?
-Complete Insureon’s easy online application today to compare quotes from top U.S. carriers.
+Are you ready to protect your insurance business with an errors and omissions insurance policy?
+Complete Insureon’s easy online application today to compare quotes from top U.S. insurance carriers.
 Once you find a policy that fits your needs, coverage can start in less than 24 hours.